George Alagiah: BBC journalist and newsreader dies aged 67

 George Alagiah, one of the BBC's longest-serving and most respected journalists, has died at 67, nine years after being diagnosed with cancer.

-A statement from his agent Mary Greenham said he "died peacefully today, surrounded by his family and loved ones.
+A statement from his agent said he "died peacefully today, surrounded by his family and loved ones".

-"George fought until the bitter end but sadly that battle ended earlier today.
+"George was deeply loved by everybody who knew him, whether it was a friend, a colleague or a member of the public.

-"George was deeply loved by everybody who knew him, whether it was a friend, a colleague or a member of the public."
+"He simply was a wonderful human being.
+My thoughts are with Fran, the boys and his wider family," she said.

-She added: "He simply was a wonderful human being.
-My thoughts are with Fran, the boys and his wider family."
+Alagiah died earlier on Monday, but "fought until the bitter end", his agent added.

 BBC director general Tim Davie said: "Across the BBC, we are all incredibly sad to hear the news about George.
 We are thinking of his family at this time.